kjkistler/languages/python/README.md

 ```
 ### Math

 Great!
 Now let's do some math.
-You can add, subtract, multiply, divide numbers like this
+You can add, subtract, multiply, and divide numbers like this:

 ```
 addition = 72 + 23